Tenants and Leaseholders

 Tenants and leaseholders are legally entitled to safe, healthy homes and dealing with unresolved repairs can often be frustrating and overwhelming - improving housing standards and growing awareness of disrepair issues means knowing your rights is essential to resolving issues quickly

-DISREPAIR AWARE provides impartial guidance to help tenants and leaseholders understand their options, communicate with their landlord and take action to get repairs completed
+DISREPAIR AWARE provides impartial information to help tenants and leaseholders understand their options, communicate with their landlord and take action to get repairs completed

 Our ethos